smart-data-models/dataModel.STAT-DCAT-AP/Distribution/doc/spec_ZH.md

     title:
       description: This property contains a name given to the Distribution.
 This property can be repeated for parallel language versions of the description
       items:
+        description: Every instance of the title in different languages
         type: string
+        x-ngsi:
+          type: Property
       type: array
       x-ngsi:
         model: "http://www.w3.org/2000/01/rdf-schema#Literal"